Dustyroom/flat-kit-doc/index.md

 **Enable Vertex Colors** If enabled, the final shading of the object is multiplied by the mesh’s vertex color values.
 It is a debug parameter, usually this is not used for changing the look.

-*Setting the colors from scripts*.
+##### Setting the colors from scripts
 The following are the color field names for manipulation via the code for tweening, randomization etc:
 *   `_BaseColor` (in URP), `_Color` (in Built-in RP): the primary color, “Color” in the inspector.
 The alpha value controls transparency of the object if `Surface Type` is set to `Transparent`
 *   `_ColorDim` (and `_ColorDimSteps`, `_ColorDimCurve` in the corresponding cel shading modes): Color Shaded in the Inspector
 *   `_ColorDimExtra`: the shaded color of the _“Extra Cel Layer”_ feature